 You won´t have to go far to find an English speaking country in Europe as there are over 370 million English speakers out of about 450 million EU residents!
 Being one of the most important languages of business throughout the world makes English speaking jobs very easy to encounter!

 We all know at least one person who when going on holiday to Spain learns the phrase ´Hola, una cerveza por favor´ and felt that would be enough to get by and the truth is, most of the time it is!
 Spain, much like many other European countries, speaks English as a second language and has over 11 million English speaking residents.
 However, there are times when English speakers need to be careful and can't just add 'ado' onto the end of a word and expect it to become Spanish!
 False friends can be dangerous for any rookie Spanish learner!

 According to popular language learning app Duolingo, in 2017 15-30% of language learners on the app of 200 million people were learning a language in order to prepare for international travel!
 But if you don´t currently speak another language, should you be worried?

-The fact that there are so many English speaking countries in Europe gives English speakers some time and space to learn the local language at their leisure and in some cases (As I know from a lot of my expat friends) some never learn the local language simply because they don´t need to!
+The fact that there are so many English speaking countries in Europe gives English speakers some time and space to learn the local language at their leisure and in some cases (as I know from a lot of my expat friends) some never learn the local language simply because they don´t need to!